aldefouw/redcap_cypress/README.md

 It is intended to serve as a starting point for writing your own integration tests, which can be used to validate the features and functionality of your REDCap environment.

+---
+### Current State of Testing

+We all want to provide our end users with the best user experience and the latest and greatest version of REDCap.

+But how do we provide assurance that the latest and greatest version will function as expected and won't break any existing features?
+How do we know that new features work as expected?

+Well, for most of us, it probably involves some manual testing, hopefully in a non-production environment.
+In other words, you or someone else clicks through projects and features and make sure they're working as expected.

+But **manual testing takes a lot of time, it's tedious, and it isn't always that fruitful**.

+Should we just skip it?

+---
+### Proposed State of Testing

+Skipping testing is one option, and that's where many of us have landed.

+But I have a different vision for testing that will provide the benefits of manual testing without the pains.

+I believe the answer to our testing woes is that we need to establish a **robust and comprehensive automated test suite**.

+In such a test suite, we can **exercise, test, verify, and validate REDCap** to the point where the risks posed by upgrading are very low.
+The same test suite can also be used to **protect ourselves against problems we may inadvertantely introduce by writing our own custom code via hooks, plugins, or modules**.

+In other words, **tests written in this framework can be integration tests, regression tests, or a combination thereof** - depending upon what risk you are trying to mitigate.

+My vision for testing is one where **REDCap is thoroughly and comprehensively tested with a robust, automated test suite** that **each institution can run by simply pushing a button on their computer**.

+By creating something that is trivially easy to run, we can empower each institutution to upgrade and roll out new features with confidence that you simply cannot find through manual testing.

+---
+### Consortium Power

+>"None of Us is as good as All of Us." - Ray Kroc

+Writing a comprehensive test suite for REDCap will not be accomplished by an individual.
+The software is too large and there are too many corners to test.

+It will take the power of the entire consortium.
+But the good news is that it's easy to share what we do contribute individually.

+---
+### Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.

 **The choice to use Cypress for testing REDCap was strategic.**